Tuscany

 Tuscany ranks 3rd in the crime index, with 4,483 reports of crime per 100,000 inhabitants in 2020, above the national average of 3,816.
 With regard to the number of thefts and thefts in houses, the number of reports in Tuscany last year was 2,658 per 100,000 inhabitants, while the figure for the whole of Italy is 2,051.

-For the Tuscan Health Service the area is divided into 3 areas: North-West Tuscany (PI-LU-LI-MS) with 13 hospitals for 1,33 million people on a territory of 6.500 km², Central Tuscany (FI-PO-PT) with 13 hospitals for 1,56 million people on 4.800 km², and South-East Tuscany (SI-AR-GR) with 14 hospitals for 830.000 people on 11.556 km².
-On top of that there are 4 University hospitals: Careggi and Meyer in Florence, Santa Chiara in Pisa and Le Scotte in Siena.
-Needless to say that the last area is very extended and sparsely populated, which makes the average distance to a hospital for the population much longer.
-This is the link to the website of Servizio Sanitario della Toscana, the regional health service of Tuscany.
+In Tuscany, health service is divided in 3 areas: Northwest Tuscany (PI-LU-LI-MS) with 13 hospitals for 1,33 million people , on a territory of 6.500 km², Central Tuscany (FI-PO-PT) with 13 hosiptals for 1,56 million people on 4.800 km² and South-East Tuscany (SI-AR-GR) with 14 hospitals for 830.000 mensen on 11.556 km².
+In addition, there are 4 university hosiptals: Careggi and Meyer in Florence, Santa Chiara in Pisa and Le Scotte in Siena.
+It is clear that the area is very vast and sparsely populated, so the average distance to a hospital for the population much longer.
+This isthe link to the website of the Servizio Sanitario della Toscana, the regional health service of Tuscany.

 The most beautiful towns